jeanc18rlos/dental-vip-cms/src/pages/en/specialties/general-dentistry.md

         the upper or lower arch <em>(depending on the characteristics of the case)</em>
         of the patient, and which is used for palliative treatment of Bruxism and to reduce muscle hyperactivity associated with occlusal, functional and inflammatory disorders of the temporomandibular joint <em>(TMJ)</em>.
-We also indicate it routinely as a protective device in patients with extensive fixed or implant-supported rehabilitations.</p>\n"
+Also, we indicate it routinely as a protective device in patients with extensive fixed or implant-assisted rehabilitations.</p>\n"
 clinicCases:
   title: General Dentistry - Clinical Cases